-DISK INTERFACE

-The signals sent to the disk interface are 8-bit data lines, read/write signals, selection logic signals, and addressing and control signals.
+DISK INTERFACE The signals sent to the disk interface are 8-bit data lines, read/write signals, selection logic signals, and addressing and control signals.
 They control, send information to, and receive information from the disk drive assembly.
 A connector on the main logic assembly connects to the drive assembly through a cable.
 The main logic assembly and microprocessor control the drives with these signals while receiving and sending data to the drive assembly.

-EXPANSION BUS

-The main logic board supports expansion of the system through four female 50-pin edge connectors.
+- EXPANSION BUS The main logic board supports expansion of the system through four female 50-pin edge connectors.
 These connectors provide an interface for memory expansion boards and special control boards.
-Some of the control boards are highspeed network systems, hard disk controller interfaces, and I/O expansion boards for use with sciencerelated applications.
-The expansion bus has a set of data lines. addressing lines, control lines, and power lines capable of driving any expansion interface.
-Additional expansion capabilities provide external-device access to memory internal to the main logic assembly.
+Some of the control boards are highspeed network systems, hard disk controller interfaces, and I/O expansion boards for use with science-related applications.
+The expansion bus has a set of data lines, addressing lines, control lines, and power lines capable of driving any expansion interface.
+Additional expansion capabilities provide external-device access to memory internal to the main logic assembly. - DISPLAY Standard raster scanning techniques are used to display information on the screen.
+The most common mode of operation is the text mode, which displays 80 character cells horizontally by 25 lines vertically.
+This means that an electron beam, scanning horizontally, divides the screen into scan lines.
+The lines are scanned from left to right and top to bottom.